-Program benefits/serves SOME portion of the Community City provides program and program is currently being offered by other private businesses within City limits
+Program benefits/serves SOME portion of the Community and adds to their quality of life City provides program and program is currently being offered by other private businesses within City limits

-GOLF Cost Savings: The merchandiser is very careful to order in bulk.
+GOLF PRO SHOP Cost Savings: The merchandiser is very careful to order in bulk.
 This keeps the costs of shipping to a minimum.
-We currently attend the PRO national PGA golf show in Orlando every other year.
+We currently attend the national PGA golf show in Orlando every other year.
 In alternate years staff attends local Utah shows.
-Collaboration: The golf merchandiser SHOP provides information for Citywide departments for ordering staff uniforms and retail items.
+Collaboration: The golf merchandiser provides information for Citywide departments for ordering staff uniforms and retail items.
 This allows departments to receive discounting for bulk buying.
 This year we will be celebrating our 50th anniversary and bringing merchandise specific to this which will capture a new sales audience.